 Saxton Olsen Duo

-Trumpet and Organ Duo was founded in 2009 with her former UNCSA colleague, Dr. Timothy Olsen, organ.
+This Trumpet and Organ Duo was founded in 2009 with her former UNCSA colleague, Dr. Timothy Olsen, organ.
 Sought after for their imaginative programming and colorful collaborations, they present recitals nationwide for an array of conferences, churches and concert series.
-They have recorded two Compact Discs together and continue to concertize across the US.
+They have recorded two Compact Discs together and continue to concertize across the US. (see RECORDINGS).

 Currently, she is a member of the All-Women Trompettes Soniques who had their inaugural performance at the 2022 IWBC Conference.
 Judith was briefly a member of Tromba Mundi trumpet ensemble; she recorded and toured with them and hosted them at UNCSA where she was on faculty.